bernhardAxonIvy/doc/source/designer-guide/ivyscript/browsers.rst

    Data Type Browser for Ivy base types

-This category contains the Axon Ivy base types.
+This category contains the |axon-ivy| base types.
 These types may be used within IvyScript without any restriction.
 Note that for convenience reasons database ``Record`` and ``Recordset``, ``XML``, ``Tree`` and ``List`` types are supported out of the box.